-Final Determination: {RECOMMEND APPROVAL / RECOMMEND DENIAL}

-Date: {October 18, 2018}

-Petitioners: FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San landowners the Woodard Family Trust

-Francisco, CA 94104, via agent David Dickson, and participating standard conditions (other waivers may be necessary):

-Request: Authorize a Community PV Solar Farm with a total nameplate capacity of

-${\bf 2} \ megawatts \ (MW), including \ access \ roads \ and \ wiring, in \ the \ AG-1 \\ Agriculture \ Zoning \ District, \ and \ including \ the \ following \ waivers \ of$

-Note: cross-out and underlined text is current based on newest information

-- Part A: A waiver for a separation of (38) (223) feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5 D.(3)a. of the Zoning Ordinance.
-WAIVER NO LONGER NEEDED - Part BA: A waiver for a distance of 200 135 feet from the CR Conservation Recreation Zoning District in lieu of the minimum required one-half mile (2,640 feet), per Section 6.1.5 B.(2)b. - Part CB: Not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board, per Section 6.1.1 A.3. - Part D: Not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board, per Section 6.1.5 G. WAIVER NO LONGER NEEDED - Part E: A waiver for a separation distance of 0 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence, per Section 6.1.5 D.(6) of the Zoning Ordinance.
+Final Determination: {RECOMMEND APPROVAL / RECOMMEND DENIAL} Date: {October 18, 2018} Petitioners: FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104, via agent David Dickson, and participating landowners the the Beatrice H. Woodard Trust, and Mark A. Woodard, Trustee Request: Authorize two Community PV Solar Farms, each with a nameplate capacity of 2 megawatts (MW) for a total of 4 MW, including access road and wiring, in the AG-1 Agriculture Zoning District, and including the following waivers of standard conditions (other waivers may be necessary): Note: cross-out and underlined text is current based on newest information Part A: A waiver for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5 D.(3)a. of the Zoning Ordinance.
+WAIVER NO LONGER NEEDED Part BA : A waiver for a distance of 338 feet in lieu of one-half mile (2,640 feet) between a municipal boundary and a PV SOLAR FARM, per Section 6.1.5 B.(2) of the Zoning Ordinance.
+Part CB : A waiver for locating a PV SOLAR FARM within the Contiguous Urban Growth Area (CUGA) in lieu of outside the CUGA, per Section 6.1.5 B.(2) of the Zoning Ordinance.
+Part D: A waiver for a separation distance of 247 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence, per Section 6.1.5 D.(6) of the Zoning Ordinance.
+WAIVER NO LONGER NEEDED Part EC: Not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board, per Section 6.1.1 A.3.
+Part FD: Not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board, per Section 6.1.5 G. Other waivers may be necessary.